jtdata/Getting-and-Cleaning-Data/README.md

 You should create one R script called run_analysis.R that does the following.

-    Merges the training and the test sets to create one data set.
+-Merges the training and the test sets to create one data set.
-    Extracts only the measurements on the mean and standard deviation for each measurement.
+-Extracts only the measurements on the mean and standard deviation for each measurement.
-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
+-Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive activity names.
-    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##What you find in this repository
+##In this repository:

 -CodeBook.md: information about raw and tidy data set and elaboration made to transform them -README.md: this file
 -run_analysis.R: R script to transform raw data set in a tidy one

-How to create the tidy data set
+##To create the tidy data set:

 -clone this repository: git clone git@github.com:maurotrb/getting-cleaning-data-2014-project.git -download compressed raw data